Arthur Purey-Cust: Biography

-He was born as Arthur Perceval Cust, the younger son of the Honourable William Cust who was the younger son of Brownlow Cust, 1st Baron Brownlow.
+Purey-Cust was born as Arthur Perceval Cust, the younger son of the Honourable William Cust who was the younger son of Brownlow Cust, 1st Baron Brownlow.
 His mother was Sophia, daughter of Thomas Newnham.
 He was educated at Brasenose College, and later became a fellow of All Souls' College, Oxford.
 He was ordained deacon 1851 and priest 1852.

-His early posts were: a curacy at Northchurch, Hertfordshire; incumbencies at Cheddington and Reading; Honorary Canon of Oxford; and Rural Dean of Oxford.
+Purey-Cust's early posts were: a curacy at Northchurch, Hertfordshire; incumbencies at Cheddington and Reading; Honorary Canon of Oxford; and Rural Dean of Oxford.
 He married Lady Emma Bess Bligh, a daughter of Edward Bligh, 5th Earl of Darnley.

-He became the Archdeacon of Buckingham in June 1875, and installed Vicar of Aylesbury in the same year.
+Purey-Cust became the Archdeacon of Buckingham in June 1875, and installed Vicar of Aylesbury in the same year.
 His final appointment was as Dean of York from 1880 to 1916.

-For the next 36 years he meticulously catalogued York Minster's heritage and was the author of Heraldry of York Minster, 1890.
+For the next 36 years, Purey-Cust meticulously catalogued York Minster's heritage and was the author of Heraldry of York Minster, 1890.
 He died in office in his 88th year and is commemorated by a mural monument in York Minster and by the adjacent Purey-Cust Lodge.